 This tool takes a leaf from financial modelling where a log-normal distribution is used to indicate the potential returns of a stock over some time.
 We're doing essentially the same by modelling the impact value with the log-normal distribution and utilising the distribution mean as the expected loss for each threat.

 An interesting side note - a log normal distribution would also likely be used for defining the rate of the spread of the Covid19-pandemic currently happening with reference to trying to "flatten the curve" and on aircraft to understand fatigue-stress failure lifetimes of components in order for them to be replaced prior to causing any unsafe flight events.

 For our example here's the CSV file I'm going to run through the tool (Formatted for readability):

 When we run the tool it provides a prioritised .csv file of the risks and their associated expected annual losses based on its calculation.

-I'll stop the example here as there are a magnitude of other variables that you can plug in to the tool to test other theories and I encourage you to try it.
-We've got to a point where we've massively improved our decision making capability already.
+I'll stop the example here as there is a magnitude of other variables that you can plug into the tool to test other theories and I encourage you to try it.
+We've got to a point where we've massively improved our decision-making capability already.
 It gives us great visibility and a strategic overview of each risk based on their prioritisation and expected annual losses each year.
 This means we can start to work out where we want to distribute our Cyber Security budget.
-If we're allocated $10k to spend on uplifting capability in order to reduce risk we can easily look at our spreadsheet and see if we can now identify ways to reduce the risk of losing Customer data to external threat actors through exfiltration methods.
+If we're allocated $10k to spend on uplifting capability to reduce risk we can easily look at our spreadsheet and see if we can now identify ways to reduce the risk of losing Customer data to external threat actors through exfiltration methods.

-This tool provides the ability for us to provide a quick return on our $10k investment with demonstrable results with the likelihood of it being able to financially justify further spend in future.
-This report also helps to provide the Board with visibility of Cyber risks associated with their business in a quick and easy quantifiable and prioritised manner.
+This tool provides the ability for us to provide a quick return on our $10k investment with demonstrable results with the likelihood of it being able to justify further spend in future financially.
+This report also helps to provide the Board with visibility of Cyber risks associated with their business in a quick and easily quantifiable and prioritised manner.